hediet/easy-attach/README.md

 # Easy Attach

-A helper tool that makes launching the debugger to step through obscure node-js scripts (e.g. webpack configurations) extremely easy.
+A helper tool that makes launching the debugger to step through node applications where the entry point is unclear (e.g. webpack configurations) extremely easy.

 Like `Debugger.Break()` from C#.
 Everything the `debugger;` statement should be.